tldr-pages/tldr/pages/linux/multitail.md

 - Options:

 - Select a file to monitor.
-You can have multiple -i file parameters.
-You only need to add -i file in front of a filename if the filename starts with a dash ('-').

 `zlug -i file`